 We’re all spending lots of time at home this year, likely more than usual.
-And we can expect to spend even more time indoors as the temperatures drop and winter weather moves in.
+And we can expect to spend even more time indoors as temperatures drop and winter weather moves in.
 Improving and monitoring indoor air quality is especially important in the winter as we shut ourselves inside.
 Learn how winter affects indoor air quality and the solutions available to improve it this season.

-What is Indoor Air Quality?
+What Is Indoor Air Quality?

-Why Winter Affects Indoor Air Quality
+How Winter Affects Indoor Air Quality

-In an effort to stay warm throughout the cold weather, reduce heating costs and better serve the environment, modern construction is geared toward sealing homes as much as possible.
+Simultaneously, in an effort to reduce energy costs and better serve the environment, modern construction is geared toward tightening homes as much as possible.
 While this is great for energy-efficiency purposes, sadly, these efforts have other ill effects.
-When homes are too insulated, it makes it difficult for allergens, molds and fungi to exit the home.
-Instead, they grow quickly inside the house, which can be damaging to those living there.
+When homes are too insulated, or really too airtight, there is less natural ventilation and therefore less pollution dilution.

-Increase in Pollutants
+Increase in Indoor Pollutant Sources

 Monitor and Track Indoor Air Quality

 An air quality monitor provides valuable data that helps you better understand your home’s air quality and how it changes over time.
 To get a baseline understanding of what you’re up against, consider having a monitor professionally installed.
 They provide real-time information, allowing homeowners to determine exactly what worsens and benefits their air quality.

 Clear Air Paths for Grilles, Registers and Diffusers

 Make sure the air vents in the space are clean, rust-free and able to open and close.
 This includes grilles, registers and diffusers throughout your home.
 If you notice they are old, or that the damper is stuck, replace them.
 These can be purchased either online or at most home and garden stores.
 Winter is not the time to be unprepared.
 This is especially true when it comes to the HVAC system you and your family will rely on.
 Choose to make upgrades early on in the season.